 My definition of being truly self-reliant is knowing not only what to do, but why it should be done.
 What is the ultimate goal of a particular task?
 Is it to keep warm?
 Indeed, that’s very important.
 But why?
 Because hypothermia is one of the leading causes of death in an outdoor environment.
-We used to call it “exposure”, it was – exposure due to hypothermia.
-If we know why we need to keep warm, knowing what to do might come earlier in the process and might inspire us to use our brains to come up with innovative ways to create that needed warmth.
+We used to call it “exposure”; – exposure due to hypothermia.
+If we know why we need to keep warm, knowing what to do might come earlier in the process and might inspire us to use our brains to come up with innovative ways to create and sustain that needed warmth.

 Knowing skills and how/when/why to prioritize them is a fundamental part of this process.
 Case in point: